DSE VA Workbook Design Guide

 Questions to ask yourself

-• Why does this theme matter to me—not a generic definition?
+• What does this theme mean to me (not a dictionary definition)?

 Example: artist and artwork response, sample 1 Example: artist and artwork response, sample 2 Example: artist and artwork response, sample 3 Example: artist and artwork response, sample 4